INDA25PlusPlus/leben-raytracer/README.md

 ## Usage

-Build using CMake or use the utility scripts at `scripts/`:
+Build using CMake or use the utility scripts at `scripts/`.
+Configure CUDA features using the `ENABLE_CUDA` flag.

 ### Configure